verilog-to-routing/vtr-verilog-to-routing/README.developers.md

     Note the '--squash' option which prevents the whole up-stream history from being merged into the current repository.

+4. [This is unusual, be sure you really mean to do this!]
+To push local changes to the upstream subtree

+    ` git subtree push --prefix libsdcparse github-libsdcparse master `

 For more details see [here](https://blogs.atlassian.com/2013/05/alternatives-to-git-submodule-git-subtree/) for a good overview.

 Coverity